-We may be subject to claims for intellectual property infringement from former employers of our or Resverlogix's key employees, which could result in loss of intellectual property, our or Resverlogix's key employees or both.
+We may be subject to claims for intellectual property infringement from former employers of our key employees, which could result in loss of intellectual property, our key employees, or both.

-Many of our and Resverlogix's employees were previously employed at universities or other biotechnology or pharmaceutical companies, including competitors or potential competitors.
+Many of our employees were previously employed at universities or other biotechnology or pharmaceutical companies, including competitors or potential competitors.
 We could be subject to claims that these employees or we have inadvertently or otherwise used or disclosed trade secrets or other proprietary information of their former employers.
 In many cases, litigation may be necessary to defend against these claims.